vanshika265526/ProSync/README.md

-# PEP Tool - Project Execution & Planning
+#PROSYNC - Project Execution & Planning

 A comprehensive, full-stack project management application designed to streamline execution and planning.
 Built with the MERN stack (MongoDB, Express, React, Node.js), this tool offers real-time features, secure authentication, and a sleek user interface for efficient team collaboration.